-We awarded two federal grants to assist specific historic properties.
-One grant will help repair a significant African American historic property in Beaufort, and the other will help the City of Rock Hill develop plans for the reuse of an abandoned textile facility.
-We continued to promote the South Carolina Rehabilitation Incentives Act.
+We promoted the South Carolina Rehabilitation Incentives Act at workshops in Greenville, Charleston, Sullivan's Island, and Spartanburg.
 In order for homeowners to be eligible for the credit, we must review and approve plans before work begins.
-During the fiscal year we approved work on 27 buildings across the state.
-We also approved plans for the rehabilitation of 15 buildings through the federal rehabilitation tax credit program.
-Through our program of general technical assistance, our staff historic architecture consultants made site visits to 69 historic buildings to provide rehabilitation advice.
+During the fiscal year we approved work on 26 buildings.
+We also approved plans for the rehabilitation of 9 buildings through the federal rehabilitation tax credit program.